 Kiunga Guesthouse is a basic motel-like hotel in the mining and port town of Kiunga at around 213 feet (65 meters) in elevation.
-The bedroom and shared bathrooms are basic but functional.
-Here, it is hot, wet, and very humid.
+Some bedrooms have ensuite bathrooms and some share communal bathrooms, all are basic but functional.
+It is hot, wet, and very humid here.

-Kwatu Lodge is an extremely basic wooden shack camp in the middle of the very hot and humid (wet) forest and far away from any form of civilization, with extremely basic facilities and basic tinned food.
-We will spend just one night here where we are submerged deep in the Papua New Guinean rainforest, an excellent base for looking for rarely seen birds.
+Kwatu Camp is an extremely basic wooden shack camp in the middle of the very hot and humid (wet) forest and far away from any form of civilization, with extremely basic facilities and basic tinned food.
+We will spend just one night here, submerged deep in the Papua New Guinean rainforest, an excellent base for looking for rarely seen birds.
 There is no electricity here, so there is no power or charging facilities.
-There is some solar power for basic lighting and candles are also provided.
-Single beds, along with bedding and a towel are provided, these have mosquito nets.
+There is some solar power for basic lighting, and candles are also provided.
+Single beds, along with simple bedding and a towel, are provided, these usually have mosquito nets too.
 Toilets are bush (pit) toilets, and washing is done in a nearby creek, or with a cold bucket shower (there are no bathrooms here and there is no hot water) - this is a real wilderness experience, for one night, but worth it for the birds on offer.
 There is no phone signal in this area.

-Hotel Cloudlands, is about the only accommodation in Tabuli town and sits at an elevation of 1,640 feet (500 meters).
-It is comfortable but basic with air-conditioning and a restaurant.
+Hotel Cloudlands is virtually the only accommodation in Tabubil town and sits at an elevation of 1,640 feet (500 meters).
+It is comfortable but basic, with air-conditioning and a restaurant.
 This is the best option for exploring the Star Mountains.
-This area can be very wet with rain for 9-12 months of the year.
+This area can be very wet, with rain for 9-12 months of the year.